Just like many, if you’ve been affected by the September 11 events then you can visit the 9/11 Memoriam and its museum.

 The museum also includes the victims of the February 26th 1993 WTC attacks.

-Recently opened on May 21 2014, it displays a number of objects found in debris.
+Recently opened on May 21, 2014, it displays many objects found in debris.

 How is the Memorial conceived?